Frequently Asked Questions

 - All past clients get past client pricing!
 That's right, if you booked a session in 2019 and booked another session this year, I will go back to look at your contract to see what you paid in 2019, so you pay that price instead of my current rate!
 I even do this with mini sessions.
 The only thing I don't honor with the discount pricing are the complimentary albums you get with the ultimate collection.

 - All past clients get on my email list and will have first dibs on upcoming mini sessions!
-I send about a handful of emails a year for early booking of all of my seasonal mini sessions before I officially announce them on my blog.
+I send about a handful of emails a year for early booking of all of my seasonal mini sessions before I officially announce them on my website.
 I have different lists, sorted by past client pricing and the pricing will be noted to the recipients.

 - Woke up with a rash on your arm the day of your session?
 No problem, I'll Photoshop it completely out for you!
 In every final picture?
 Yes!
 I'm the photographer who utilizes Adobe Photoshop, Adobe Camera Raw and Adobe Bridge in every way you didn't even know you wanted me to lol.
 Please read this if you have a second, it'll open in a separate tab: https://www.hollybutlerphotography.com/single-post/has-your-photographer-taken-the-time-to-truly-learn-photoshop